-✓ Change in the purpose, scope, location or beneficiaries of an activity from what was in the grant application and approved by the state.
+- ✓ Change in the approved budget for a project; and/or - ✓ Change in the purpose, scope, location or beneficiaries of an activity from what was in the grant application and approved by the state.

-Grantees are advised to contact their DLG representative if problems emerge which might lead to project modifications, or if any change is contemplated.
-Early notification of potential problems will permit DLG to work with the grantee to try to resolve them and to determine which additional CDBG requirements may be triggered should a project amendment be necessary.
+Subrecipients are advised to contact their DLG representative if problems emerge which might lead to project modifications, or if any change is contemplated.
+Early notification of potential problems will permit DLG to work with the subrecipient to try to resolve them and to determine which additional CDBG requirements may be triggered should a project amendment be necessary.